 In particular, the procedures in place include the following:

 Role of the Audit Committee for Interested Person Transactions

 The Manager maintains a register to record all Interested Person Transactions which are entered into by Ascott Reit (and the basis on which they are entered into, including the quotations obtained to support such basis).
-All Interested Person Transactions are subject to regular periodic reviews by the AC, which in turn obtains advice from CL IA, to ascertain that the guidelines and procedures established to monitor Interested Person Transactions, including the relevant provisions of the Listing Manual and the Property Funds Appendix, as well as any other guidelines which may from time to time be prescribed by the SGX-ST, MAS or other relevant authorities, have been complied with.
+All Interested Person Transactions are subject to regular periodic reviews by the AC, which in turn obtains advice from CapitaLand IA, to ascertain that the guidelines and procedures established to monitor Interested Person Transactions, including the relevant provisions of the Listing Manual and the Property Funds Appendix, as well as any other guidelines which may from time to time be prescribed by the SGX-ST, MAS or other relevant authorities, have been complied with.
 The review includes an examination of the nature of the transaction and its supporting documents or such other information deemed necessary by the AC.
-If a member of the AC has an interest in a transaction, he is to abstain from participating in the review and approval process in relation to that transaction.
+If a member of the AC has an interest in a transaction, he or she is to abstain from participating in the review and approval process in relation to that transaction.

 Dealing with Conflicts of Interest

 The following principles and procedures have been established to deal with potential conflicts of interest which the Manager (including its Directors, executive officers and employees) may encounter in managing Ascott Reit: